Imagine you're in charge of a store selling luxury goods. The sale is one-night-only, and you only have 3 or 4 hours to sell as much as you can.

 Your turn: How has social media changed the way you promote your fundraising events?
 What kind of response have you gotten to Facebook or Twitter posts promoting the auction?
 What is keeping you from taking event promotion to social networks?
 Let us know in the comments below!

-And if you liked what you read today, join us on Facebook by clicking Like Page below.
-We want to provide a thriving community for nonprofit professionals and volunteers.
-We have plenty of Facebook-exclusive content, giveaways and more planned for 2017 and beyond, so join us today.
+And if you liked what you read today, join us on Facebook by clicking Like Page below!
+We have plenty of Facebook exclusive giveaways and resources for nonprofit professionals and volunteers ahead.